Fair access protocol - guide for parents

 What happens if a school is full?

 An admission under the protocol is not like a normal admission.
 A school that is full can be asked to admit a child under the protocol.
-This even overrides the maximum size for infant classes, whether or not there is a waiting list in operation and whether or not appeals have already been heard for the school and year group concerned.
+This even overrides the maximum size for infant classes, regardless of whether there is a waiting list in operation and whether appeals have already been heard for the school and year group concerned.

 For further information please contact: